waggle-sensor/waggle/coresensors/v3/pbay/integrated/README.md

 make
 ```

-To compile and run the files, do
+To compile, build and run the files, do
 ```bash
 make run
 ```
 </br>
 __To exit the screen session created for the test, press Control+a, and press k and y afterward.__

-To test this and get decoded data with python script, do
+To compile, build the codes and get decoded data with python script, do
 ```bash
 make install
 ```